7 Best VR Platforms for Patient Care and Mental Health in 2026

 5. AppliedVR

 AppliedVR delivers self-directed VR mental health programs using CBT and mindfulness principles for chronic pain, anxiety, and depression.
-Their BehaVR-informed content library is accessible via standalone headset, and their EaseVRx program for chronic lower back pain - which addresses the psychological dimensions of pain - is FDA cleared and available through clinical prescription.
+Their BehaVR-informed content library is accessible via standalone headset, and their RelieVRx program for chronic lower back pain - which addresses the psychological dimensions of pain - is FDA cleared and available through clinical prescription.

 Website: https://appliedvr.io